-Your doctor will tell you how many tablets to take each day and for how long.
+Your doctor will tell you how many tablets to take each day and for how long to take them.

 You will need regular blood tests including blood cell counts and weekly liver function tests.

 Your doctor will discuss with you the possibility of unwanted side-effects.
-You will have an increased risk of infection so it's important you let your doctor know straightaway if you develop a fever, sore throat, or feel generally unwell.
+You will have an increased risk of infection so it's important you let your doctor know straightaway if you develop a high temperature (fever), your throat becomes sore or you feel generally unwell.

 |Type of medicine||An antimetabolite anti-cancer medicine|